Mehedi16009/CLIN-LLM-Research-Project/README.md

 📚 Datasets

-Symptoms2Disease (1,200 annotated clinical cases)
-MedDialog (context-aware treatment dialogs)
+Symptoms2Disease (1,200 annotated clinical cases) from Kaggle MedDialog (context-aware treatment dialogs)
 Datasets will be auto-downloaded or can be manually placed in /data.
 🧠 Model Components